Abdelhak-Bahri/Hidden-Eye/README.md

 </FrameLayout>

 #What's Next for this app:
-we aim to change this app to take photos in lapse of time and to save them on externalm storage.
+we aim to change this app to take photos in lapse of time and to save them on external storage.